LearnersGuild/curriculum-app/modules/Foundational-JavaScript-Programing/README.md

 - [ ] Can split a string into an array
 - [ ] Can join an array into a string

-- Variables
-- Functions
-- Can describe an Array
-- Can describe a Hash / Index / Map
-- Can turn any object into its Boolean equivalent
-- Can convert a Hash into an array of arrays [key, value], and back again
-- Can sort an array by multiple conditions
-- Can use the ! (bang) operator
-- Using return as flow control
-- Terenery statements
-- Can convert an array of objects with unique property into a hash by that property
-- Throwing and catching errors as flow control
-- Branching and Looping
-- Can and does author well formatted code
-- Can and does use a linter

 ## Exercises